Even the most well-maintained concrete slab patios, driveways and garage floors suffer the accidental stain.

 As pretty as foliage is, the compounds that give it gorgeous color can actually be absorbed into concrete.

-Scrub a mixture of dish soap and water on to the stain and rinse it off using high pressure from hose.
+Scrub a mixture of dish soap and water on to the stain and rinse it off using high pressure from a garden hose with a nozzle.

 It this doesn’t work, try using OxiClean.